DamianIanni/habit-tracker-api/README.md

     npm install
     ```
 3.  **Set up environment variables:**
-    Create a `.env` file in the root directory based on a `.env.example` (you might need to create one if it doesn't exist) and fill in your database credentials and JWT secret.
+    Create a `.env` file in the root directory based on a `.env.example` and fill in your database credentials and JWT secret.
     ```env
     DB_HOST=your_db_host
     DB_USER=your_db_user